greggman/uzip-module/README.md

 unused code stripped.
 The only other think maybe left to do is change the `bin` and `f` imports in `UZIP.js` to import each individual identifier instead of all of them.

+Also I spent about an hour trying to get ES6 modules to work with mocha in node but failed so got sick of wasting time and used puppeteer.
+Patches welcome to remove that dependency.